-For continuous eyes on your property nothing beats CCTV.
+For continuous eyes on your property, nothing beats CCTV.
 Although again it mightn’t deter the most insistent of criminals who are looking to steal from you or cause you damage, many may feel it’s too much of a risk.
-What’s more if someone does break in to your construction site and you have it caught on film, it’s makes the job slightly easier for the police because they’ve hopefully got something to go on.
+What’s more, if someone does break into your construction site and you have it caught on film, it makes the job slightly easier for the police because they’ve hopefully got something to go on.

 To Ensure the safety and protection of your people, assets and systems.

 you need us to be.

 1300 02 04 06

 Suite 3 & 4,